CROSS-CUTTING: CAPITAL FLOWS

 Biodiversity Credits

 BNG (mandatory UK), voluntary biodiversity markets, habitat banking.
+Pilots are underway globally.

 Payment for Ecosystem Services

 Watershed payments, water quality credits, direct PES schemes.
+New models include nutrient trading and flood management payments.

 Stacking & Bundling